- Wear your mask when passing fellow hikers

 - A large variety of minor montane fynbos plants.

 - You’ll see many birds during your time in the reserve.
 Find a full list of bird species that have been spotted in MRNR here.

 - While several animal species make their home in the reserve you’ll probably not see many (other than reptiles!) during your visit to MRNR.
 However, we do occasionally see baboons and klipspringer, and leopards have been spotted by cameras belonging to The Cape Leopard Trust.

 Climate & weather

 Winter (June-August) is cool and rainy, summer (November-February) is hot, dry and windy.
 Rainfall can exceed 1 500mm/year.
 Rare falls of light snow may occur on high ground.
 Hikers should note that montane fynbos flora affords little protection against wind chill in winter and hot sunshine in summer.

 Mountain stream water has a pale brown colour due to natural humic acids derived from fynbos plants.
 The water is safe to drink.

 During winter the mountain streams normally flow strongly but during summer most are dry or almost dry except for some pools that get their water from perennial springs in the Table Mountain sandstone (an excellent aquifer).

 History of the reserve

 Mont Rochelle Nature Reserve (1 759 hectares) was proclaimed in 1982.
 It forms part of the Boland Biosphere Reserve, a UNESCO declared World Heritage Site.
-The highest peak within its boundaries is Perdekop (1 575 meters), other prominent peaks are DuToitskop (1 418m) and Middagkrans (1 029m).
+The highest peak within its boundaries is Perdekop (1 575m).
+Other prominent peaks are DuToitskop (1 418m) and Middagkrans (1 029m).